 Typically there is a “tipping point” with food intolerance.
-Your child may be able to eat a little amount of the offending food without having symptoms; however, at some point she’ll start having symptoms if she eats it more frequently.
-For example, she might not be able to eat cheese with every meal, but she can have a small amount once a day.
+Your child may be able to eat a little amount of the offending food without having symptoms; however, at some point they’ll start having symptoms if they eat it more frequently.
+For example, they might not be able to eat cheese with every meal, but they can have a small amount once a day.

-Key differences between food allergy and intolerance:
+Key differences between food allergy and intolerance

 On the other hand, food intolerances, while not life threatening, can certainly cause discomfort.
 They can be difficult to recognize in children because you have to notice the pattern of symptoms and narrow down the offending food.
+Keeping a detailed food diary may help.
 The most common food intolerance is lactose intolerance, which is the body’s inability to digest the sugar found in milk.
 Fortunately there are lactose free milks that you can try.

 If you suspect your child has a food intolerance, talk with your pediatrician before altering your child’s diet.
 Unnecessary elimination of foods may:

 - be stressful to you and your child,

 - increase the likelihood of your child eventually developing food allergies.